 Your garage door opener has sensors that automatically stop the door if something is in the way.
-In theory it’s there to stop injuries to kids or pets that are in the path of the door.
+In theory, it’s there to prevent injuries to kids or pets in the path of the door.

 It’s frustrating when you’re just trying to get out of the house, but there are ways around this problem.

-In this article, we’ll show you how to bypass garage door senors.
-If you follow these step-by-step instructions, then your doors will close properly and never give you any more problems again.
+In this article, we’ll show you how to bypass garage door sensors…and why you should never do it.

 Why You Shouldn’t Bypass Garage Door Sensors